How should a HIPAA entity prepare for an official audit or review?

 Corrective Action ImplementationPromptly address deficiencies identified during mock audits.

-Develop specific corrective actions to rectify compliance gaps.
+Develop specific corrective actions to correct compliance gaps.

 Staff TrainingProvide regular training covering PHI handling, data breach response, and EHR system usage.